MaJinWakeUp/XNote/dataset/readme.md

-# XCheck Dataset
+# XNote Dataset

-To support reproducibility while respecting platform policies and copyright constraints, we release **XCheck** in a policy-compliant format containing only tweet IDs rather than redistributing raw media.
+To support reproducibility while respecting platform policies and copyright constraints, we release **XNote** in a policy-compliant format containing only tweet IDs rather than redistributing raw media.
 Reconstructing full post content requires "hydration" via official X APIs or other compliant procedures.
 Any hydrated content remains subject to X's Terms of Service and the original creators' rights.

 ## Data Structure